Blizzard Run to Town

 We chose a third path: tell the story honestly and invite people in.

-7. We already bought the “expensive stuff”
+7. We already invested in the expensive parts

 We already own: